-Types of Teaching Opportunities in the Department of English Curriculum
+Teaching Opportunities in the Curriculum

 Course assistantships in faculty-taught departmental courses provide graduate students the opportunity to become an integral part of undergraduate instruction while acquiring pedagogical, collegial, and other professional experience.
 The course assistant gains experience in the planning and conducting of a course and receives guidance and ongoing faculty supervision as they lead classes and discussions sections, hold office hours, and grade papers.

 At the University of Chicago, advanced PhD students have the opportunity to design their own undergraduate courses for the departmental curriculum.
 In addition to lectureship opportunities that are part of regular departmental curricula, the Humanities Collegiate Division sponsors five Stuart Tave Teaching Fellowships for freestanding courses designed by graduate students.
 The Department has successfully nominated students to the Humanities Collegiate Division for these awards in recent years.